jdittrich/userNeedResearchBook/text/dataGathering.md

 My  advice is  simple: Be friendly.
-If you come to their place (which is preferable, since you can observe the actual context) be a nice guest; if they come to your place or you meet in some »neutral space«, be a nice host.
+If you come to their place (which is preferable, since you can observe the actual context) be a nice guest; if they come to your place or you meet in some »neutral space« (which includes online conversations), be a nice host.

 Greet the participant and thank for their time: